-So how do you know if the zebra print trend is here to stay?
+So how do you predict if the zebra print trend is here to stay?

 Zebra print was defined as a “rising star” trend by Heuritech’s algorithm last year in our 2019 forecast, with its booming visibility confirming the success of the trend.
-Additionally, skirts, dresses, and tops proved to be the most promising bearers of the print across the board.
+Additionally, skirts, dresses, and tops proved to be the most promising bearers of the print across the board in the trend forecast.
 So what’s the best move for designers in 2020?

 In 2020, designers already on the zebra wave should further push the envelope, and those not yet on board would be smart to hop on.
 And at the benefit of both the designer and the consumer, Heuritech’s Artificial Intelligence technology will forecast how this trend will evolve over time, giving key insight among the most edgy to the most mainstream fashion consumers.